What is the Difference Between LLB and LLM: Course Details, Duration & Full Form

 Q. Which law specialisation has more salary?

-Ans: The salary potential in law varies widely based on specialisation, experience, and location.
+Ans.
+The salary potential in law varies widely based on specialisation, experience, and location.
 Some of the higher-paying specialisations include corporate law, tax law, intellectual property law, and international law.
-However, it's important to choose a specialisation based on your interests and passion, not solely on salary potential.
+However, choosing a specialisation based on your interests and passion is important, not solely on salary potential.

 Q. Where can I pursue an LLB from abroad?